LeonLow97/digital-wallet-provider-golang-vue-postgresql/README.md

 - Every request must be sent with a request 'Authorization' Header with the key 'Bearer <JWT_Token>' to be authorized to access resources.
 - Added `sql.NullString`, `sql.NullInt64`, and `sql.NullFloat64` for GET requests to retrieve nullable values from database (if any).
 There could be data patches with NULL values and by doing so, Golang can handle the nullable values.
 - Added server-side pagination in `GetTransactions` endpoint.
+- Get Transaction history endpoint was completed by using pagination with offset and limit obtained from page and pageSize in the url query params.

 ## SQL Tables